-- Sites identified in the Open Space and Green Infrastructure Strategy that are considered to have a better alternative use (i.e. not required to fulfil the objectives of the Strategy); - Sites identified in the current Playing Pitch Strategy where there is no local demand or business case for retention; - Sites identified in the Open Space and Green Infrastructure Strategy which form a small part of a larger site and the removal of which would not adversely impact on the function or enjoyment of green space. - Operational land and buildings where there is no strategic, financial, operational or other public interest reason for retention. - 1.3 The existing Asset Management Strategy makes clear that if a site falls into one of these categories then it should be regarded as surplus to requirements and should be disposed of as a matter of principle to avoid holding cost and land ownership liabilities; to recycle the receipt to fund service needs and; to facilitate private sector delivery of development needs such as housing. - 1.4 Members will be aware that significant progress has been made during the course of the past 12 months with the securing of resolutions to grant planning permission on a number of sites including the four largest sites, three of which are being actively marketed and generating interest from prospective developers.
+- Brownfield sites not required for operational use; - Greenfield sites that do not form part of the Green Space Strategy (now the Open Space and Green Infrastructure Strategy); - Sites identified in the Open Space and Green Infrastructure Strategy that are considered to have a better alternative use (i.e. not required to fulfil the objectives of the Strategy); - Sites identified in the current Playing Pitch Strategy where there is no local demand or business case for retention; - Sites identified in the Open Space and Green Infrastructure Strategy which form a small part of a larger site and the removal of which would not adversely impact on the function or enjoyment of green space. - Operational land and buildings where there is no strategic, financial, operational or other public interest reason for retention. - 1.3 The existing Asset Management Strategy makes clear that if a site falls into one of these categories then it should be regarded as surplus to requirements and should be disposed of as a matter of principle to avoid holding cost and land ownership liabilities; to recycle the receipt to fund service needs and; to facilitate private sector delivery of development needs such as housing. - 1.4 Members should be aware that significant progress has been made with securing receipts from land and property disposals with the Council receiving just over £4m over the past three years; with a further £575k in the pipeline where terms have been agreed with purchasers.
+In addition there has been notable progress over the past 12 months with the securing of resolutions to grant planning permission on a number of sites including the four largest sites in the Council's disposals programme.
+Three of these sites are being actively marketed and generating interest from prospective developers which should begin to materialise in offers towards the end of the year; the fourth site will be brought to the market shortly.
+It is anticipated that these sites will bring not only a windfall of receipts, totalling multi-millions of pounds, but will facilitate delivery of new housing to meet broader policy objectives of the Council.